ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/02_Blink Wolf/01_Blink Wolf.md

 When adventurers drag an 800-pound Blink Wolf to your shop (and they better have bled it out already), you've got about 736 pounds of dressed weight to work with.
 That's assuming they did their job in the field and you're not dealing with 64 pounds of frozen blood and a ruined carcass.

-Understanding "Dressed Weight"
+Understanding "Dressed Weight" for Blink Wolves
-The 736 pounds is the dressed weight - meaning the carcass after field dressing.
-This removes:
+The 736 pounds is the dressed weight - meaning the carcass after PARTIAL field dressing.
+This is different from Owlbears.

+**Why the difference?** The Blink Node and Frost Sac are so valuable and dangerous that the entire gutting process should happen at your shop under controlled conditions.
+Field gutting risks puncturing these organs in suboptimal conditions.

+**What's removed in the field:**
 • Blood: 64 lbs (8% of live weight, drained in field)
 • Live weight before field dressing: 800 lbs total

+**What stays until you process it:**
+• All viscera (stomach, intestines, non-magical organs): ~47 lbs
+• These are removed at your shop and counted in the waste category
+• The magical organs (Blink Node, Frost Sac) are harvested FIRST, then regular gutting proceeds

-So when you see "736 lbs dressed weight," that's what actually arrives at your shop, ready to butcher.
+So when you see "736 lbs dressed weight," that's what actually arrives at your shop - bled but not gutted, ready for careful processing.

 **The breakdown you need to know:**